autofac/Documentation/docs/advanced/scopes-loadcontexts.rst

     }))
     {
       // Because of default load context behaviour, because we have already loaded
-      // PluginDefinition into the application to use IPlugin, the loaded MyPlugin assembly
+      // PluginDefinition into the *application* so we can reference IPlugin, the loaded MyPlugin assembly
       // will share the same type.
       var plugin = scope.Resolve<IPlugin>();